If that sounds familiar, you’re in the right place.

 Eventually, my body stopped cooperating.
 I was restless at night and exhausted during the day.
 Focus became harder to maintain.
 Small tasks felt heavier than they should, and everything required more effort than I wanted to admit.

-What my body really needed was recovery.
+What my body really needed was a true recovery.

 Stress was not the issue.